maikeulb/landmarks/README.md

 Go to http://localhost:5000 and visit one of the above endpoints
 ```

+Alternatively, create a database named 'landmarks', open `config.py` and point
-Otherwise, go to `config.py` and point the PostgreSQL variable to your server
+the database URI to your server, set the `FLASK_APP` env variable to
-URI, set the `FLASK_APP` env variable to landmarks.py, and pip install the
+landmarks.py, and install the dependencies (e.g. `pip install -r
-requirements.

-After all that has been taken care of,
+requirements.txt`)

+`cd` into `./src` (if you are not already) and run the following:
 ```
 flask db upgrade
 flask seed-db